8KOHAN/IT-STEP/CPP/Class Reservoir/README.md

 # Reservoir Manager (C++ OOP Project)

-This project is a simple object-oriented program written in C++ for managing water bodies (reservoirs).
+This project is a object-oriented program written in C++ for managing water bodies (reservoirs).
 It demonstrates class design, dynamic object management, and basic console interface features.

 ## Features